Communauté d'agglomération de la Riviera Française

-Communauté d'agglomération de la Riviera Française is the communauté d'agglomération, an intercommunal structure, centred on the city of Menton.
+Communauté d'agglomération de la Riviera Française is the communauté d'agglomération, an intercommunal structure, centred on the town of Menton.
 It is located in the Alpes-Maritimes department, in the Provence-Alpes-Côte d'Azur region, southeastern France.
 Created in 2002, its seat is in Menton.
 Its area is 660.1 km2.
 Its population was 73,890 in 2019, of which 30,525 in Menton proper.

 Composition

 The communauté d'agglomération consists of the following 15 communes: